 Transmission projects are interconnected to the large overhead power lines that serve as the grid's "electrical highways."
-Due to the size of these power lines, the projects themselves must be large in their size and scope.
-They require at least 300 acres of land and direct access to an overhead transmission line.
-These project vary in size depending on location, utility and line voltage but can be as large as 2,000 acres!
-RES has years of development experience with these projects across the Southeast.
+Due to the size and voltage of these power lines, the projects themselves must also be large in their size and scope.
+They typicaly require at least 300 acres of land and proximate access to an overhead transmission line.
+These projects vary in size depending on location, utility, and line voltage but can be as large as 2,000 acres!
+RES has years of development experience and a track record of success in developing these projects across the Southeast.

-Operating since 2013, we have seen solar in North Carolina grow from infancy to the second most installed capacity in America.
-During that time, we brought many projects to commercial operation and have now expanded to operate in North and South Carolina and Virginia.
-Our familiarity with utility processes & applications across the Southeast, state & federal regulations and local zoning processes ensures your project has the best chance of succeeding.
+Operating since 2013, we have seen solar in North Carolina grow from infancy to the fourth most installed capacity in America.
+During that time, we brought many projects to commercial operation and have now expanded to operate in North and South Carolina, Virginia, and the broader Mid-Atlantic region.
+Our familiarity with utility processes & applications, state & federal regulations, energy policy, and local zoning processes ensures your project has the best chance of succeeding.

 Solar energy has been a part of our family since 2001 when John learned to incorporate passive and active solar into his residential building design.
-The technology has come a long way since then, and so have we.
+Technology has come a long way since then, and so have we.
 We have evolved to focus on it almost exclusively.
-Today, having seen its power on a utility-scale, we work diligently to create a world powered by the sun.
+Today, having seen its power on a utility scale, we work diligently to create a world powered by the sun.